-The term 'Individual Retirement Account (IRA)' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Individual Retirement Account (IRA)' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 An IRA stands for Individual Retirement Account.
 IRA’s offer two types of savings for retirement.
 They can either be tax free or tax deferred retirement plans.
 In the universe of IRA’s, numerous different types of accounts exist.
 These are principally either traditional and standard IRA’s or Roth IRA’s as the most popular types.
 The various IRA’s are helpful to different individuals based on the particular scenarios and end goals of every person.